CameronCSS/CameronCSS/README.md

 > [!TIP]
-> #### You need an Analyst who can handle everything from insightful dashboards to web reporting solutions. 📈
+> #### You need someone who can handle everything from insightful dashboards to web reporting solutions. 📈
 > #### Thats where I come in.

 <hr>